Use of drugs in warfare: Health and social impacts

+Alcohol and tobacco

 Heavy drinking, tobacco use, and use of illegal drugs are common in the US military.
 Alcohol consumption in the US Military is higher than any other profession, according to CDC data from 2013–2017.
 American troops spend more days per year consuming alcohol than those in other professions (130 days), and additionally spend more days binge-drinking than those of other professions (41 days).
 Substance-use disorders were often attributed to moral failure, with the US Supreme Court ruling as recently as 1988 that the Department of Veterans Affairs did not have to pay benefits to alcoholics, as drinking was a result of "willful misconduct".
 Substance use can adversely affect combat readiness, with tobacco use negatively impacting troop performance and readiness.
 It can also be costly: In 2006, the cost of tobacco use to the Military Health System $564 million.

 The Department of Defense Survey of Health Related Behaviors among Active Duty Military Personnel published that 47% of active duty members engage in binge drinking, with another 20% engaging in heavy drinking in the past 30 days.
 11% of respondents engages in prescription drug misuse.
 Lastly, 30% reported to smoke tobacco, and 10% would smoke one or more packs of cigarettes daily.

 After the service members come back from deployments, they go through a post deployment screening, screening them for alcohol, drugs, and mental health disorders.
 They have to repeat the screening again in a couple of weeks to make sure they are stable afterwards.
 There is no prolonged treatment necessary to the service members if their screenings come back clear.
 So, many of the service members disorders go unnoticed because they are able to hide their issues during the screening only, then carry on afterwards.

 The amount of substance use disorders diagnosed in the military is significantly lower than any other mental health disorder.
 This is because many of the clinicians providing these screenings are also service members, and they are aware of the stigma and consequences of a SUD or AUD diagnosis in the military.
 This is also because of the lack of screening and clinicians available, and they usually only catch a SUD or AUD when the veteran is coming in for another mental illness, such as PTSD.